 Additionally, write down any of the ways your mental health or self-esteem have been impacted by weight gain.
 Your doctor may help you address these concerns or refer you to a mental health specialist, such as a psychiatrist or therapist.

 If you’re concerned about weight gain and your HIV treatment, it’s important to ask your doctor directly, since this potential side effect may not be top of mind for them.
 Only 42 percent of surveyed myHIVteam members were told by doctors that HIV medication could cause weight gain.

 Being accompanied by a trusted friend, family member, or spouse may put you at ease and help you feel more comfortable while talking to your doctor.
-During the COVID-19 pandemic, you will likely not be able to bring someone with you to appointments.
-However, many doctors allow having someone else on the phone or video chat during an appointment.
-You may want to share any concerns you plan on discussing with your loved one prior to your appointment.
-They can help ensure you bring up everything you wanted to discuss with your doctor.
+During the COVID-19 pandemic, you will likely not be able to bring someone with you to in-person appointments.
+However, many doctors allow someone else to be present on the phone or a video chat during an appointment.
+Before your appointment, you may want to tell your loved one about any concerns you plan on discussing with your doctor.
+They can help ensure you bring up everything you want to talk about.

 It can be difficult to process and remember everything discussed during an appointment.
 Writing down what you talk about with your doctor will help you keep track of the details of your conversation.
 This will also allow you to consider your doctor’s advice further after you get home.

 If you’d prefer, you can also ask your doctor for permission to record your discussion on a smartphone or ask the person accompanying you to take notes for you.